mozilla/glean/docs/user/pings/custom.md

 ## Submitting a custom ping

 To collect and queue a custom ping for eventual uploading, call the `submit` method on the `PingType` object that the Glean SDK generated for your ping.

+By default, if the ping doesn't currently have any events or metrics set, `submit` will do nothing.
+However, if the `send_if_empty` flag is set to true in the ping definition, it will always be submitted.

 For example, to submit the custom ping defined above: